acdlite/flummalty/README.md

 The code will support the most basic JavaScript up until the most advanced JavaScript.
 No singletons required, no instances required, just plain JavaScript strings and eval.

+### FAQ

+#### Will you continue to support Flummox, Alt, and Marty?

+Absolutely not.
+Flummalty is the One True Flux Framework.&trade; If you continue using legacy Flux frameworks, you may be susceptible to external state changes or bidirectional data flow.
+Consult your QA manager immediately.

+#### Where should I do asynchrnous data fetching: in actions or stores?

+What a novel, interesting question!
+TBD.

 ## When?

 Coming soon.